MrE-Fog/RNH-Tracker/README.md

  git clone https://github.com/edcafferata/
 ```

-Then, to test it open the file `RNHOpenGpxTracker.xcworkspace` with XCode.
+Then, to test it open the file `RNHTracker.xcworkspace` with XCode.

 # Contribute
 You can contribute by forking and submitting a pull request.